y-scope/yscope-log-viewer/README.md

 The viewer can be used to navigate the log file, filter by log level, view the logs with syntax highlighting, and generate direct links to specific log events.

+To start a local server for accessing the application locally, refer to `docs/dev-guide/building.md`.

 See the [features in development](#features-in-development) section for upcoming features.